Juanvvc/cybersec/slides/01-Careers.md

 Notice: when an incident responder acts, the security systems already failed.
 Firewalls, antiviruses... they are of little use.
 The tools and skills they use are different.

-The Incident Response team is nearly always externalized, outsourced to a specialized company.
+The Incident Response team is nearly always externalized, outsourced to a specialized company

+Skills: very good communication skills and cold blood

 -->

 ## Forensic Analysts

 - Investigate special security events
-- What happened?
+- What happened, in depth?
 - Can we prosecute the attackers?
-- What can we do to enhance the systems?
 - Time is not important
+- In Europe, they are usually independant consultants and not an entry point, or they work in law enforcement

 ![bg left:30%](https://upload.wikimedia.org/wikipedia/commons/d/d0/Forensic_Scene_Investigator_photographing_evidence.jpg)